 Missouri is slated to execute Ernest Johnson.
-Lawmakers and the Pope want his life to be spared.
+Lawmakers and the pope want his life to be spared.

 “The fact of the matter is that these death sentences are not about justice.
 They are about who has institutional power and who doesn’t,” they wrote.
 “Like slavery and lynching did before it, the death penalty perpetuates cycles of trauma, violence and state-sanctioned murder in Black and brown communities.”

-A 2002 landmark ruling by the U.S. Supreme Court decided it was cruel and unusual to execute people with intellectual disabilities no matter how heinous the crime.
-Crucially, the court’s ruling left the task of determining who met the criteria of “intellectually disabled” to individual states.
+A landmark 2002 ruling by the U.S. Supreme Court decided it was cruel and unusual to execute people with intellectual disabilities no matter how heinous the crime.
+Crucially, the court’s ruling left the task of determining who met the criteria of “intellectually disabled” to the states.

 Missouri’s law broadly defines intellectual disability as a person having “substantial limitations in general functioning,” which can manifest in a range of ways, including low IQ scores, communication struggles and challenges with self-care and independent living.